surge-synthesizer/b-step/doc/manual/Readme.md

 ![B-Step Sequencer - Sequence Settings](images/b-step-sequencer-layer-4-sequences-settings.gif)

 To set an extra output for a sequence you have to choose your port and channel at the bottom of the IO settings editor.
-If "Use Master Out" is selected all the events will be send to the Master Out which is defined at the top.
+If "Use Main Out" is selected all the events will be send to the Main Out which is defined at the top.

 <br /> [back to top](#content) </div><div class="manual">